where do i enter the coupon logo

 A few highlights from my experience:

-• Package prices can be significantly lower
+• Package prices can be significantly lower than booking direct

 • Rewards points add up faster than you’d expect